 You can visit at other times by appointment.
-Contact the Central Hall information desk on +44 (0)20 7942 5011 to arrange this.
+Contact the Hintze Hall (formerly the Central Hall) information desk on +44 (0)20 7942 5011 to arrange this.

 Escape the city and wander through the tranquil habitats of the Wildlife Garden, including woodland, meadow, pond and more.
 Make it part of your Museum visit.